ApostolosTzo/Web-Wordle_Game/README.md

     * 🟨 **Yellow:** Correct letter, wrong spot.
     * ⬜ **Gray:** Letter not in the word.
 * **Virtual Keyboard:** Updates key colors dynamically based on your guesses.

 ---

+## 🏆 Leaderboard System

+The leaderboard logic is custom-built to highlight the fastest daily solvers.

+### Database Collections
+Scores are separated into two Firestore collections to maintain distinct rankings for each difficulty:
+* `placemate_easy`: Stores scores for Easy Mode (6 attempts).
+* `placemate_medium`: Stores scores for Medium Mode (4 attempts).

+### Data Structure
+Each score entry documents the player's performance with the following fields:
+* `name`: Player identifier (defaults to "Anonymous").
+* `time`: Float value representing seconds elapsed.
+* `mode`: The game difficulty ("easy" or "medium").
+* `date`: ISO timestamp of completion.

+### Ranking Algorithm
+The application uses a client-side grouping strategy to display the leaderboard:
+1.  **Query:** Fetches records from the selected mode's collection, ordered by `date` (descending).
+2.  **Group:** Iterates through the results and groups players by the specific calendar date (YYYY-MM-DD).
+3.  **Sort:** Within each date group, players are sorted by `time` (ascending).
+4.  **Rank:** The player with the lowest time in that specific day is assigned Rank #1.

+---